-Shells for Russian artillery pieces began to be delivered by remotely controlled tracked combat robots.
-The innovation helps to maintain the crew's camouflage in the field and remain in a firing position for an extended period of time.
+Shells for Russian artillery pieces began to be delivered by combat robots on a tracked chassis with remote control.
+The novelty helps to maintain the camouflage of the crew on the ground and remain in a firing position for a long time.

 Robot operators see the maneuvers of the device in real time thanks to the video image coming from the camera.
 This measure allows you to remotely control its operation using the remote control.